×

 New opportunities lie in:

-• Development of hybrid cloud supercomputing solutions
+• Development of specialized AI supercomputing solutions for healthcare applications.

-• Investment in energy-efficient supercomputer architectures
+• Investment in energy-efficient supercomputing technologies to reduce operational costs.

 Market Segmentation